hughluo/arxiv_techminer/README.md

-# arxiv_techminer
+# techminer
-Topic modelling
+This project contains two parts, technology identification and maturity classification, in order to serve the business R&D process.

+## Technology Identification
+In this part, we use topic modelling to cluster technology articles.

-## Tools
+### Tools
 * arxiv.py handles the xml file from arxiv.org and convert it to txt to prepare for hlta

-* vanilla_lda wrap lda by Scikit_Learn to use txt file we get from arxiv.py to do the vanilla favor LDA
+* vanilla_lda.py wrap lda by Scikit_Learn to use txt file we get from arxiv.py to do the vanilla favor LDA

-## Notes
+### Notes
-* Use vanilla favor LDA as baseline for topic modelling.
-* The result from hlta with default conf works pretty good.

 * However, how to define the abstraction level of "Technology" is ambiguous.
 * Status quo of R&D should be monitoring.
+* As an unsupervised learning task, how to evaluate the performance (likelihood, etc.) However, plausibility is questionable

-## TODO
+### TODO
 * Patent data contains only short description?
 * How different variants of LDA perform?

-* Can Sentiment analysis perform good on advanced tasks such as "maturity measuring"?
-(Probably no.)
-* How to measure maturity? (e.g. plot Technolgy in Gartner's Hype cycle based on 'Visibility', how to justify...)
-* As an unsupervised learning task, how to evaluate the performance (likelihood, etc.) However, plausibility is questionable
+## Technology Maturity Classification
+In the second part, we see measure of maturity of technology as a classification process.

+### Notes
+* Use vanilla favor LDA as baseline for topic modelling.
+* The result from hlta with default conf works pretty good.

 ## REF